 Earned Income Tax Credit Qualification

 To claim this credit, you must meet certain requirements.
 First, you must have earned income.
 Generally, this refers to wages, salaries, tips or self-employment income.
-Other earned income sources include long-term disability benefits (if below minimum retirement age) and union strike benefits.
-Unemployment benefits such as alimony, child support, interest/dividends, and Social Security benefits do not count as earned income.
+Other earned income sources include long-term disability benefits (if you are below the minimum retirement age) and union strike benefits.
+Unemployment benefits, alimony, child support, interest/dividends, and Social Security benefits do not count as earned income.
 Non-taxable combat pay may be classified either way — seek professional advice in that situation.
 You must also have a valid Social Security number and be a U.S. citizen or resident alien, and you cannot be claimed as a qualifying child of another taxpayer.

 Next, your Adjusted Gross Income (AGI) must be below a series of scaled limits based on filing status and the number of qualifying children that you have.
 A qualifying child must be a close relative (child, grandchild, stepchild, or adopted child) and younger than nineteen years of age (or 24 if a full-time student).
-Foster children also qualify.
+Foster children and your siblings and their descendants also qualify.
 Details are available here.
 Note that only one person can claim the same child.
 This may cause trouble among separated or divorced parents and can put the IRS in the position to determine who can rightfully claim the credit.

 You can get a rough idea of whether you qualify for the EITC by using an estimator from the IRS itself.
 For further information, consult the IRS EITC webpage.
 Make sure that the information relates to the correct tax year — the IRS is not always diligent in updating the status of their pages to reflect the current tax year and recent changes.

 Get help evaluating your status if you need it, but in any case, be sure to see if you qualify for the EITC.
+Says Betterment Head of Tax Eric Bronnenkant, "Credits are, in general, more valuable than deductions, because they reduce your taxes dollar for dollar."
 Collect all the savings that you deserve.